 The Titan is one of Spyder latest offerings and in my opinion is one of the best ski jackets on the market.
 It is definitely one of the warmest ski jackets with its 60g of Thinsulate insulation while maintaining a thin and flexible design.

 The jacket has all the necessary features of a quality ski/snowboard jacket like a removable helmet compatible hood.
-The jacket is fully waterproof with seams taped plus an abrasion resistant coating on the vulnerable parts of the jacket.
+The jacket is fully waterproof with all seams fully taped plus an abrasion resistant coating on the vulnerable parts of the jacket.

 The Spyder Titan has a removable power skirt that is a necessity in my opinion.
 The Titan also has a ventilation system for spring skiing or when the weather turns warm.While certainly not the cheapest ski/snowboard jacket, you could pay a lot more for less of a jacket.
 The Spyder Titan’s racing roots show through with this jacket.
 It won’t make you an Olympic skier but you may feel like one wearing the Spyder Titan.
 Click here for Women’s Titan

-How To Select the Right Ski/Snowboard Jacket
+How To Choose A Ski/Snowboard Jacket

 It seems like outdoor gear companies these days are using every hype word they can think of (or make up) to get people excited and extremely confused about what they’re actually buying.